Krappa322/arcdps_unofficial_extras_releases/README.md

 # ArcDPS Unofficial Extras
-This addon does nothing on its own.
-Instead, it provides other installed arcdps addons with additional information arcdps does not provide, namely:
+This program does little on its own.
+It is mainly aimed to provide other plugins with additional information.

-- When players leave or join the party/squad
+What it does directly:
+- Lock mouse while camera is moving (hidden when rightclick)
+- Lock mouse to the game window
+- Presets for graphic settings that allow switching between them fast
+- Save/Load Keybinds by Profession (previously part of arcdps)
+- Save/Load Keybinds by Elite (previously part of arcdps)

+What it provides for other addons:
-- What role a player has in the squad
+- Information about the squad (join/leave party/squad, role, subgroup, read-state)
-- What subgroup a player is in
-- If the player is ready or not (in a squad ready check)
+- Event when the language is changed
+- Events and exports to read out keybinds
+- Utilities to translate keybinds
+- Utilities to convert to/from msvc to gw2 internal keybinds
+- Events when Chat messages are sent/received

 ## Disclaimer
 **arcdps_unofficial_extras is not affiliated with or endorsed by deltaconnected or arcdps**